bgkendall/encoder-mount/README.md

 ## Mounting

+The PCB provides four M2 mounting holes to provide a sturdy base for the encoder when it is bolted to the keyboard’s plate or base.
+The PCB can also be used with Kevin Eckert’s [EC11 to MX Switchplate Adapter][ec112mx].

 When using an encoder that has a base with a central pillar and four legs on the corners (as shown below), the outer legs can be clipped and/or sanded.
 Both boards provide space for the pillar, which